this page is still being updated.

 If the situation is urgent:

-• Crisis Text Line: Text HOME to 741741.
+- Crisis Text Line: Text 4HOPE to 741741.
 The Crisis Text Line is here for any crisis.
 A live, trained Crisis Counselor receives the text and responds, all from our secure online platform.
 The volunteer Crisis Counselor will help you move from a hot moment to a cool moment.

 If the situation is not urgent:

 The Compass Line is designed to shorten the journey between seeking help and getting help.
-Calling the Compass Line will connect you with a trained triage specialist – someone who can help you sort through your feelings, evaluate your options, and get you connected quickly and firmly with the right local resources.
+Calling the Compass Line will connect you with a trained System Navigation Specialist – someone who can help you sort through your feelings, evaluate your options, and get you connected quickly and firmly with the right local resources.

 Mental Health Services